bkantiques/Moochtracker/README.md

 Moochtracker
 ============
 I took a few programming classes in school and recently started website building as a hobby.
-Hoping to improve my skills.
+Hoping to improve my skills!